Substra/substra/examples/debugging/README.md

 The differences with the Titanic example (executed on a running Substra platform) are:
 - the client is given the argument `debug=True` and there is no need of a username and password
-- Adding the dataset and algorithm must be done in the same script since the objects (traintuple, objective...) are saved in memory and erased at the end of the script
+- Adding the dataset and algorithm must be done in the same script since the objects (traintuple, metric...) are saved in memory and erased at the end of the script

 Apart from this, this example is the same as the Titanic example.

 ## Debug locally using the Titanic example assets

-In this example, the dataset and objective are those from the Titanic example, on the deployed Substra platform whereas the algo, traintuple and testtuple are created locally.
+In this example, the dataset and metric are those from the Titanic example, on the deployed Substra platform whereas the algo, traintuple and testtuple are created locally.

 For this, run the [Titanic example](../titanic/README.md) and keep the Substra platform running.
 You will need